go-graphite/go-carbon/README.md

 workers = 8
 # Limits the number of whisper update_many() calls per second.
 0 - no limit
 max-updates-per-second = 0
+# Softly limits the number of whisper files that get created each second.
+0 - no limit
+max-creates-per-second = 0
 # Sparse file creation
 sparse-create = false
 # use flock on every file call (ensures consistency if there are concurrent read/writes to the same file)